 Success begins with the right pot and soil.
 Water-loving cucumbers do best in plastic or ceramic containers, whose material retains moisture.
 Pots need holes in their bottom for drainage, and size does matter.

 - Ideal pots are a foot or more in depth, and that size will increase your harvest.
 A pot that’s 20 inches wide can accommodate four to six plants.
-Two or three plants will fit in a 5-gallon bucket or grow one cucumber in a 10-inch-wide container.
+Two or three plants will fit in a five-gallon bucket or grow one cucumber in a 10-inch-wide container.

 - Mix soil with equal parts of compost, potting soil, perlite and peat moss.
 The compost or rotted manure will get plants off to a good start, or blend in granules of a balanced fertilizer, such as 10-10-10.
 Follow label instructions on the amount.